bossmc/joker/README.markdown

 <http://karottenreibe.github.com/joker>

-Joker is a simple Wildcard implementition for Ruby.
+Joker is a simple Wildcard (a.k.a Glob Pattern) implementition for Ruby.

 ## Features ##